nikhil27gargeya/nikhil27gargeya.github.io/objectivec.md

 Factory method:
 NSNumber *magicNumber = [NSNumber numberWithInt:42];

-Use new to create an objects if no arguments are needed for initializatino
+Use new to create an objects if no arguments are needed for initialization

 Using literals for concise object creation
 NSString *string = @"Hello";